CodeCanna/petfacts/README.md

 * `petfacts --help` or `petfacts -h` of course returns a help menu and exits.

 ### Whats next?
-* TODO: I want to get this up on PyPi so you just have to use `pip` to install.
 * TODO: Give it the ability to store facts, why?
 Just because I'm learning.